Updated on 2024-09-23 GMT+08:00

 Identifying and Fixing Ransomware

-According to the statistics of Huawei Cloud on security intrusion events, 90% of ransomware attacks are results of weak passwords, vulnerability exploits, and unsafe baseline settings.
+According to the Huawei Cloud statistics on security intrusion events, 90% of ransomware attacks result from weak passwords, vulnerability exploits, and unsafe baseline settings.
 Identifying and fixing risks before real intrusions can significantly improve the system security.
-Huawei Cloud HSS helps you quickly identify risks and provides one-click repair to reduce enterprise O&M costs.
+Huawei Cloud HSS helps you quickly identify risks and provides the one-click fix function to reduce O&M costs.

 Increasing Password Strength